stromberg-DS/KindnessFlower/README.md

 # Kindness Flower
+###### Developed by Drew Hatzung and Daniel Stromberg

 ## General Info
 Kindness Flowers are a set of exhibits that encourage and track kind acts.
 They are large flowers made of acrylic tube, foam tubes, craft foam, and some electronics.
 They have 4 pressure sensors on them that activate LEDs inside the flower when they are pressed.
 When the flower is passed from one person to another (all 4 pressure pads are pressed) the entire flower stem lights up with a rainbow effect and adds to the total number of passes for the day.
+The total count is displayed at [Adafruit.io](https://io.adafruit.com/explora_exhibits/dashboards/kindnesskount)

 ## Parts of the exhibit